Boran/docker-drupal/README.md

 By setting SUPERVISOR_CRON_ENABLE=true the cron daemon is started via supervisor.

 ## Enable syslog: SUPERVISOR_RSYSLOG_ENABLE
-By setting SUPERVISOR_RSYSLOG_ENABLE=true the cron daemon is started via supervisor.
+By setting SUPERVISOR_RSYSLOG_ENABLE=true the syslog daemon is started via supervisor i.e. to catch and log events sent to syslog within the container.

 # Docker notes